On the Challenges of Fuzzing Techniques via Large Language Models: LLM-Based vs. Traditional Fuzzers: A Comparative Analysis

 Traditional fuzzers typically generate test cases randomly based on prescribed rules or methods.
-Such methods lack an in-depth understanding of the code structure, logic, and context.
+Such methods lack a deep understanding of the code structure, logic, and context.
 Therefore, they may not be effective in exploring complex programming patterns or identifying advanced vulnerabilities.
 Additionally, traditional fuzzers do not explicitly leverage historical data or program patterns.
-Differently, LLMs can learn from extensive historical code and bugs, thereby mining latent bug patterns for novel vulnerability discovery.
+In contrast, LLMs can learn from extensive historical code and bugs, thereby mining latent bug patterns for novel vulnerability discovery.
 In FuzzGPT, a total of 76 bugs were detected, 61 of which were confirmed, including 49 confirmed as previously unknown bugs (6 of which have been fixed).
-Notably, FuzzGPT detected 11 new high-priority bugs or security vulnerabilities, highlighting that LLMs-based fuzzers can find deeper programming vulnerabilities.
+In particular, FuzzGPT detected 11 new high-priority bugs or security vulnerabilities, highlighting that LLM-based fuzzers can find deeper programming vulnerabilities.

-For instance, when testing the same target using CHATAFL, NSFUZZ, and AFLNET, with the same number of runs and time, CHATAFL discovered 9 new vulnerabilities.
+For example, when testing the same target using CHATAFL, NSFUZZ\cite{10.1145/3580598}, and AFLNET, with the same number of runs and time, CHATAFL discovered 9 new vulnerabilities.
 In contrast, NSFUZZ only found 4 vulnerabilities, while AFLNET found three.
 Fuzz4All demonstrates descent performance, being able to discover 76 bugs in widely used systems such as GCC, Clang, OpenJDK, and 47 of these bugs have been confirmed as previously unknown vulnerabilities.

-\subsubsection{Increased automation:}
+\subsection{Increased automation:}

 Traditional fuzzing test requires a significant amount of time, effort, and manual labor.
-Seed generation is an indispensable part of fuzzing test, and creating diverse and effective inputs requires a lot of manual work and expertise.
-Additionally, using existing seeds to generate new inputs through mutation is a time consuming process.
-Automating fuzzing test with LLMs can effectively address these issues.
-InputBlaster leverages the automation capabilities of LLMs to generate high-quality seeds based on input prompts.
-After each test, it mutates the seeds based on different prompts, enabling the generation of new seeds for further testing.
-Implementing automated fuzzing test can save considerable costs, and is is expected to be a prominent trend in the future.
+Seed generation is an indispensable part of the fuzzing test, and creating diverse and effective inputs requires a lot of manual work and expertise.
+Additionally, using existing seeds to generate new input through mutation is a time consuming process.
+Automating the fuzzing test with LLMs can effectively address these issues.
+InputBlaster ~\cite{liu2023testing} leverages the automation capabilities of LLMs to generate high-quality seeds based on input prompts.
+After each test, it mutates the seeds according to different prompts, enabling the generation of new seeds for further testing.
+Implementing an automated fuzzing test can save considerable costs and is expected to be a prominent trend in the future.